sendgrid/docs/source/Classroom/Basics/Billing/lite_account_minimum_charge.md

   show: true
 ---

-The Lite package has a minimum charge of $1/month. &nbsp;This policy change took effect for new accounts starting in June. &nbsp;The charge was implemented for existing accounts starting in August, but due to billing issues the August charge did not appear until this month.
+The Lite package has a minimum charge of $1/month.
+This policy change took effect for new accounts starting in June.
+The charge was implemented for existing accounts starting in August, but due to billing issues the August charge did not appear until this month.

-For all Lite accounts, you will see a $1 minimum monthly charge going forward. &nbsp;An email notice was sent to all Lite customers, notifying you of the change. &nbsp;
+For all Lite accounts, you will see a $1 minimum monthly charge going forward.
+An email notice was sent to all Lite customers, notifying you of the change.

-But we know that communications like this are easy to miss. &nbsp;If you wish to have your account converted to a Free account (limit of 400 emails per day), and the $2 charge refunded, please contact support and we’ll make the change to your account.&nbsp;
+But we know that communications like this are easy to miss.
+If you wish to have your account converted to a Free account (limit of 400 emails per day), and the $2 charge refunded, please contact support and we’ll make the change to your account.